Jerinca/Project/README.md

+# Project Stock history & info

 Jerinca Vreugdenhil.
 Studentnumber: 12405965.

-# Project Stock history & info
+Course: Programmeerproject

 ## Problem statement.

 Investing in stocks can be scary.
 Because you do not know what your chances are.